GeospatialResearch/Digital-Twins/paper/oarcdt/paper.md

 * Making it open source can help other communities by...

+# Aim
+[@todo] XANDER's notes - provide more context about exactly what we have built, so it does not come across as fluff that has little real world impact
+[@todo] Cut down on this aim

+Establish an accessible and innovative platform, to collect and communicate knowledge about the Ōtākaro River, serving as a tool to give voice to the Ōtākaro and its importance to the community.

+The platform aims to foster collaboration to support and encourage:

+* Holistic decision making & governance.
+* Environmental health and resilience outcomes
+* Representation of the mauri of the Ōtākaro and;
+* Amplify the significance of the Ōtākaro to the region and people by allowing users to model potential future narratives and tell stories of the Ōtākaro’s past & present.

+The Ōtākaro Digital Twin purpose is guided by the Te Mana o te Wai framework and aims to be adaptable to other locations and environments.

 # Modular plugins framework
-[Discuss modifying FReDT into a modular framework that can act across many domains] A framework for open-source digital twin with modular ecosystems allows...
+[@todo]Discuss modifying FReDT into a modular framework that can act across many domains A framework for open-source digital twin with modular ecosystems allows...
 - Benefits
 - Open Source and closed source examples
 - Make it clear the plugin was created for CCC, to fit into our new modular framework.

 # Case study
- CCC's needed a module for pollution.
-The first implementation of this module focuses on moduling pollutant sources from storm events [@@medusa ref] based on MEDUSA 2.0 [@@describe].
+ CCC needed a module for pollution.
+The first implementation of this module focuses on modelling pollutant sources from storm events based on MEDUSA 2.0 [@medusa, @todo] describe.

  * Some ideas on why it is appropriate and important for MEDUSA module to be open-source